Neurons on diamond

 or no immune response from the cells.

-At Bristol we have been working on this for ~4 years in collaboration with the Neuroscience Dept (Maeve Caldwell, Paul Nistor) here at the University.
-The first aim is to understand how cells (neurons and stem cells) behave when placed onto diamond surfaces.
-We have already shown that if the diamond is patterned into pathways, the neurons follow the diamond 'roads' and form a 2D living neural net.
-We are now beiginning to use electrically conducting doped diamond to study the fundamentals of how signals can be passed to and from neurons/diamond.
+At Bristol we worked on this for several years in collaboration with the Neuroscience Dept (Maeve Caldwell, Paul Nistor) here at the University of Bristol.
+The aim was to understand how cells (neurons and stem cells) behave when placed onto diamond surfaces.
+We developed a protocol to culture human plurpotent stem cells on diamond which allowed them to survive for months - far longer than they would have on glass or plastic plates.
+Wit suitable chemical treatment, these stem cells were then converted into living human neuros, which then grew to form a 2D network.
+We showed that if the diamond is patterned into pathways, the neurons follow the diamond 'roads' and form a 2D living neural net.
+We also used electrically conducting doped diamond to study the fundamentals of how signals can be passed to and from neurons/diamond.